 Tracking Tools

-It’s tough to know how your ads are doing without some way to measure it.
+It’s tough to know how your ads are doing without some way to measure performance.
 Each platform has its own dashboard with unique reporting methods.
 If possible, take a look at how these metrics are displayed on any platform you’re considering.

 How to Maximize Success With Your New Ads Solution